-The thing we realized on our trip around Iceland is that less famous places there are no less unique or wonderful than their more famous kin – they are just less accessible and therefore less known.
+The thing we realized on our trip around Iceland is that less famous places there are no less unique or wonderful than their more famous kin – they are just less accessible and therefore lesser known.
 Our favorite of these hidden gems is Stuðlagil, the Basalt Column Canyon in Jökuldalur valley, Eastern Iceland.
 The eastern part of Iceland is a less visited area, anyway.
 Most people just drive through it as fast as they can to get to the north/to the south.
 It’s worth slowing down though…

 This hidden gem is really well hidden